Walks in the North East

 Humbug Point Reserve Trail

 It’s a trail that never feels the same twice.
-The coast here is ever-changing and shaped daily by tides that move the sands and expose different stretches of rock and reef.
+The coast here is shaped daily by tides that move the sands and expose different stretches of rock and reef.
 The orange-lichened granite shines in the sun, the view opens out into wide blue, and then the path pulls you back into the sheoak forest before returning to the sea again.